james-haddock/get-sorty/README.md

 #### File Flow Facilitator

-This project is a directory observer that watches for changes in specified directories.
+This application is a directory observer that watches for changes in specified directories.
 When a new file or folder is added to a directory, it performs a series of tasks based on the item's attributes.
 The tasks for each file are configurable by the user.

 ## Core Features